dotmesh-io/docs/hugo/content/concepts/what-is-a-datadot.md

     driver: dm
 ```

-For more information on using Docker Compose with Dotmesh, see the [tutorial](/tasks/docker-compose/)
+For more information on using Docker Compose with Dotmesh, see the [Docker Compose docs](/tasks/docker-compose/).

 Starting the above Docker Compose file would create a dot with the following structure: